knative/docs/docs/install/install-extensions.md

 To add extra features to your Knative Serving or Eventing installation, you can install extensions by applying YAML files using the `kubectl` CLI.

-For information about the YAML files in the Knative Serving release, see [Installation files](./installation-files.md).
+For information about the YAML files in the Knative Serving and Eventing releases, see [Installation files](./installation-files.md).